Ashwin-P-S/ShapeAI_Python_and_Data_Analytics/README.md

 # ShapeAI BootCamp Project
 ## Python and Data Analytics
-### Analysis of Survival Passengers of Titanic Ship
+### Analysis in the  Survival of Passengers of the Titanic Ship